chrish47-afk/census_dhs_project/README.md

 - For more details please see [About Our Data | OHSS - Office of Homeland Security Statistics](https://ohss.dhs.gov/).

 ---
+# Data Decisions and Outline
+- Identified limitations of the Census API and Python library in pulling complete datasets for all years, locations, and variables.
+- Decided to extract as much data as possible for the targeted variables to ensure comprehensive analysis.
+- Used Azure Databricks and Scala to implement custom data wrangling and processing for greater control and scalability.

+- Chose to use **Spark SQL DataFrames** over Datasets or RDDs for processing due to:
+  - Superior optimization capabilities via Spark’s Catalyst optimizer.
+  - Simplified syntax and integration with SQL-like queries, enhancing productivity.
+  - Better performance for structured and semi-structured data compared to RDDs.

 # Data Pull and Prepping

 ### Initial Exploration